riclolsen/json-scada/src/svg-display-editor/README.md

 # SVG Synoptic Display Editor

 This is a separate project.
-This SVG editor is based on the Inkscape vector editor.

 This editor is based on the popular open-source Inkscape editor, it was modified to allow markup SCADA-like animations in the SVG file with links to data that can be later provided at runtime.
 Any graphics properties can be animated with live data, such as fill/stroke colors, size, position, rotation, etc.

 ## Source Code